 With Christmas vacation just over and no snow days under our belt just yet, Monday is another day off from school, in observation of Martin Luther King Jr. Day.
 Looking for some things to do with the kids?
 Here are our top picks.

 Many Long Island indoor playgrounds and inflatable centers have Open Play times scheduled.
 Once Upon A Treetop (151 Dupont Street, Plainview) has extended hours (10am – 5pm) for kids to enjoy their little city – admission is $12/walker, $6/crawler and is free for adults.
 BounceU locations (Nesconset & Oceanside) have Open Bounce sessions during the afternoon (times vary with locations) – reservations are required and spots are limited in each session.
-Town of Oyster Bay Ice Skating Rinks are open for open skate for multiple sessions throughout the day with extended hours for the holiday.
+There are so many ice skating rinks on Long Island that are open for open skate for multiple sessions throughout the day with extended hours for the holiday.
 For the littler kids, Gymboree Play & Music has their regular Open Play times scheduled – times vary by location.
 Bubble in Babylon Village has a number of things to do on Monday, including a SNOW party with crafts, experiments and more related to snow and YOGA kids later in the afternoon.

 SEE A SHOW